camunda-community-hub/camunda-8-helm-profiles/README.md

 - Installing Camunda into existing Kubernetes Clusters by providing `camunda-values.yaml` pre-configured for specific use cases.

-- Automating common tasks, such as installing Nginx Ingress controllers, configuring TLS certificates, installing Prometheus and Grafana for metrics, etc.
+- Automating common tasks, such as installing Ingress controllers, configuring temporary TLS certificates, installing Prometheus and Grafana for metrics, etc.

 ## How is it Organized?

-Each subfolder of this project is designed to support a specific (and opinionated) use case (aka "profile").
+Each subfolder of this project is intended to support a specific (and opinionated) use case (aka "profile").

-The [Azure Nginx Ingress TLS profile](azure/ingress/nginx/tls/README.md) helps to create Azure Kubernetes (AKS) cluster, install Camunda, and configure an nginx ingress with tls certificates.
+The [Azure Nginx Ingress TLS profile](azure/ingress/nginx/tls/README.md) helps to create Azure Kubernetes (AKS) cluster, install Camunda, and configure an nginx ingress with temporary tls certificates.

-The [AWS Nginx Ingress TLS profile](aws/ingress/nginx/tls/README.md) helps to create an AWS Kubernetes (EKS) cluster, install Camunda, and configure an nginx ingress with tls certificates.
+The [AWS Nginx Ingress TLS profile](aws/ingress/nginx/tls/README.md) helps to create an AWS Kubernetes (EKS) cluster, install Camunda, and configure an nginx ingress with temporary tls certificates.

-The [Google Nginx Ingress TLS profile](google/ingress/nginx/tls/README.md) helps to create an Google Kubernetes (GKE) cluster, install Camunda, and configure an nginx ingress with tls certificates.
+The [Google Nginx Ingress TLS profile](google/ingress/nginx/tls/README.md) helps to create an Google Kubernetes (GKE) cluster, install Camunda, and configure an nginx ingress with temporary tls certificates.

-The [metrics profile](metrics/README.md) sets up a performance monitory web dashboard using Prometheus and grafana.
+The [metrics profile](metrics/README.md) sets up a systems monitoring web dashboard using Prometheus and Grafana.

 Explore the subfolders of this project fo discover more profiles.
 See the `README.md` file inside each profile for more information about the specific details.